pip-services/pip-services-docs/content/en/getting_started/recipes/datadog/_index.md

 In this tutorial, you have learned how to send metrics and logs to Datadog.
 First, we saw how to work with the DataDogCounters component.
 By using this class, we constructed two different counters: one that measures the number of times a method is executed, and another that measures execution time.
 Then, we executed this class and saw that the values were received by the Datadog application.

 Next, we learned about the DataDogLogger class, which we used to send log information to the Datadog application by modifying our previous example.
-After executing the example’s method, we verified that the logs had been received by the Datadog application.
+After executing the example's method, we verified that the logs had been received by the Datadog application.

 Finally, for both cases, we presented a final version of the code with some improvements that considered common aspects of Pip.Services programming.